tkanos/gonfig/README.md

 # gonfig

-gonfig is a lightweight Golang package for intergrating both JSON configs and enviornment variables into one config object.
+gonfig is a lightweight Golang package for intergrating both JSON configs and environment variables into one config object.

 ## Usage